CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 ### Task 3: Create the Contoso Developer device group

+In this task you will create a device group in Entra ID to target the configuration profile to specific developer devices.

 1. In the **Microsoft Intune admin center**, in the navigation pane select **Groups (1)**, and on the **Groups | All groups (2)** blade select **New group (3)**.

    ![](../media/61.png)